julianhasse/hangman-cli/README.md

 #### <i class="icon-pencil"></i> Lives

 You have 10 tries to guess the word.
-After that, you lose.
 (Number is hardcoded but will be change to a "level" option in future releases)

 #### <i class="icon-trash"></i> Graphics

-I tried to use a 'retro' feel by using figlet for ASCII art.
+Game features a nice 'retro' feel by using Figlet package for ASCII art.

 #### <i class="icon-hdd"></i> License